yuy113/NetNodeEdge/README.md

-# NetNodeEdge
+# wActNet

-An R package to detect (possible multiple) optimized subnetwork(s)-potential functional module based on node scores and edge scores in biological correlation network
+An R package to detect (possible multiple) active subnetwork(s)-potential functional module based on node scores and edge scores in metabolic weighted network